 - If you backed up an existing deduplicator file, merge the contents of your backup with the newly installed <IAHOME>/conf/deduplicator-filter.xml file: open both files in a text editor, and then copy the <filter> node from the backup file into the new deduplicator file after the last </filter> node.
 Save and close the file.

 - Restart the Integration Agent.

-For more information about the deduplication filter and the available settings, refer to the "Filtering and Suppression" section in the xMatters Integration Agent Guide.
+For more information about the deduplication filter and the available settings, refer to the "Filtering and Suppression" section in the Integration Agent section of the help.